 The image below shows the hierarchy of roles in a typical Org.

-It is possible for users to be associated with multiple roles at the same time.
-In cases like this, the union of permissions associated with both roles is applied.
+Users can be associated with multiple roles at the same time.
+In such scenarios, the union of the permissions associated with both roles is applied.

 Determine Role as End User¶

 Authorized users in an Org can quickly determine their exact role and profile in the Web Console.

 - Click on your name/email address on the top right

 The below example is for a user having an "Org Admin" role for "ALL PROJECTS".

 The below example is for a user having an "Infra Admin" role for the "Production Project"